Barreto, A’s score 7 in 1st inning, rout White Sox 13-2

 Chris Bassitt (6-4) pitched six scoreless innings and struck out six.

 Semien and Chapman started Oakland’s early barrage with back-to-back doubles off Dylan Covey (1-5).
-After Matt Olson and Khris Davis walked, Grossman’s two-run single made it 3-0.
+After Olson and Khris Davis walked, Grossman’s two-run single made it 3-0.

-Chris Herrmann added an RBI single to chase Covey before Barreto homered off former A’s reliever Ross Detwiler.
+Chris Herrmann added an RBI single to chase Covey before Barreto’s home run.

-Five of Barreto’s nine career home runs have come against the White Sox.
-His three-run drive extended the A’s season-high streak to 14 games with at least one home run.

-Oakland scored four more in the fourth and made it 12-0 in the sixth when Ramón Laureano was hit by a pitch with the bases loaded
+Oakland scored four more in the fourth and made it 12-0 in the sixth when Ramón Laureano was hit by a pitch with the bases loaded.

 Covey couldn’t overcome command issues after being activated off the injured list before the game.
 The right-hander allowed six runs, walked two and gave up four hits in his first start since June 5 because of shoulder inflammation.